CycloneDX/guides/SBOM/en/0x10-Introduction.md

 subset of VDR.
 Oftentimes, products are not affected by a vulnerability simply by including an otherwise vulnerable component.
 VEX allows software vendors and other parties to communicate the exploitability status of vulnerabilities, providing clarity on the vulnerabilities that pose a risk and the ones that do not.

+### CycloneDX Attestations (CDXA)
+CycloneDX Attestations enable organizations to communicate security standards, claims and evidence about security requirements, and attestations to the veracity and completeness of those claims.
+CycloneDX Attestations is a way to manage "compliance as code."

 ### Common Release Notes Format
 CycloneDX standardizes release notes into a common, machine-readable format.
 This capability unlocks new workflow